SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Data_Sources/Tutorials/Data_API_GettingStarted.md

 ## Step 2: Create a scripted connector

-1. To open the Data Sources module, navigate to `https://<dmaip>/data-sources/`.
+1. Open the Data Sources module in Cube (via apps > Data Sources) or use any modern browser to navigate to `https://<dmaip>/data-sources/.

 1. Click *Create Data Source*.